musayuksel/Git-CLI-Coursework/README.md

 1. What is a benefit of using the Git CLI rather than a GUI?

 <!-- Write your answer here -->
-Using ClI is ease, you can do multitasking... if you are working with server, you can not use GUI
+Using CLI is easy, you can do multitasking... if you are working with a server, you can not use GUI

 2. What is the Git command to send your code to Github?